English Garden (album): Background

+Composition

 While also categorized by one writer to be a light power pop record in the vein of acts like the Move, as well as a pop rock release by another, English Garden is a new wave record taking influence of works from David Bowie and Brian Eno, like the majority of artists in the style that existed around the release of the album.
 However, unlike other new wave releases that only increased their hopelessness of Bowie's and Eno's songs, English Garden's honest, humorous lyrics, which deal with a male remembering about his currently failing marriage thanks to "automation and his modern surroundings" as one journalist analyzed, show that the narrator is struggling, but is optimistic that his relationship will improve.